July 9, 2018

-A further problem was, that the only way I could get my object of admiration out of its habitat, was if the gardener was around.
+A further problem was, that the only way I could get my object of admiration out of its habitat,

 Then one Sunday afternoon, after a hearty Sunday Lunch, I decided the time had come not to be dependent on others anymore if I wanted to go riding.
 By the time the bike was out of its study and ready to ride, I was exhausted and perspiring in anguish.
 I mounted the bike and switched it on as I saw others do, but then I released the clutch instantly and the powerful bike jerked into the neighbour’s fence, with me still on it in a state of absolute shock.

 This was never the less the launch of my riding career.
 After many, many days/weeks riding around the block, stopping and pulling away, and trading the Dyna for 2 Sportsters, I decided I was ready for the daily commute of the national highways to the Cape Town CBD where my offices were.
 Each trip to the office and back was a personal major victory!

 I used to park in a parking garage, and I only later realized that the car alarms which were always on in the parking garage in the CBD, were triggered by my pipes.
 By then I still travelled to the office daily with my flapping plastic yacht jacket and takkies, but with my work high heels in the

 In the early days, Harley’s literally saved my life.
 When I started riding in 2009, due to earlier open-heart surgery, I could not ride 50 km from my home in Kenilworth to Simons Town, without resting midway in Muizenberg.